roman-milk/roman-milk.github.io/the-next-one.md

+===

- ****** The Next One Ch.
-04 ****** byJust_Plain_Bob© About a month after Sarah kicked me to the curb I was sitting in a booth at the Denny's at Fourth and Hamilton when Gloria walked up and asked if I was alone and when I said that I was she asked if she could join me.
+About a month after Sarah kicked me to the curb I was sitting in a booth at the Denny's at Fourth and Hamilton when Gloria walked up and asked if I was alone and when I said that I was she asked if she could join me.

  I told her to take a seat and we talked.
 I found out that she was home for a week because of a death in her family and when she asked where my girlfriend was I told her that Sarah and I had split.
 I asked her how her love life was going and she told me that she didn't have a steady boyfriend and then she asked if I still had my apartment.
 I told her that I did and she said: